Sciences Po: Notable staff

-Arbitrator Emmanuel Gaillard taught at the Law School until his death.

 The philosopher, anthropologist and sociologist Bruno Latour taught at Sciences Po from 2006 until his death in 2022.
+Paul Janet also taught philosophy at Sciences Po.
+Frédéric Gros teaches philosophy at Sciences Po.

+The sociologists Michel Crozier and Erhard Friedberg taught at Sciences Po and founded its sociology department (Center for the Sociology of Organizations).

-Pierre Hassner, a Romanian-French geopolitologist and philosopher, was Director Emeritus of Research at the Sciences Po Center for International Studies and Research.
+Pierre Hassner, a French geopolitologist and philosopher, was director emeritus of Research at the Sciences Po Center for International Studies and Research.
+Pierre Renouvin, a French historian of international relations, taught at Sciences Po from 1938 to 1970.
+Jean-Baptiste Duroselle taught from 1946 to 1983.
+More recently, Gilles Kepel taught there starting from 2001.

 Jean-Luc Parodi, a French political scientist, worked at the Sciences Po Center of Political Research for the entirety of his career.